Coopersmith Career Consulting | Evaluated Learning Experience

 March 2022 - Present.

-Upon completion of this course, students will be able to: describe the expanding role of the community nutritionist and dietician; understand and articulate nutrition problems and practices in the community; discuss and understand the various nutrition monitoring and surveillance methodologies and how they are used; describe the skills needed to deliver services and methods of accessing community nutrition resources and information; and understand the principles of nutritional epidemiology.
+Upon completion of this course, students will be able to: describe the expanding role of the community nutritionist and dietician; identify and articulate nutrition problems and practices in the community; discuss various nutrition monitoring and surveillance methodologies and how they are used; describe the skills necessary to deliver services and methods of accessing community nutrition resources and information; and outline the principles of nutritional epidemiology.

 Community Nutrition (NUT 305) is a public health nutrition, dietetics and nutrition education course for health providers, caregivers and community advocates and administrators.
 Topics include with a variety of food and nutrition issues related to individuals, families, and special groups that have a common link such as place of residence, language, culture, or health issues.
-The environment in which people live, local values, norms, and behavior patterns will be explored.
+Other topics include the environment in which people live, local values, norms, and behavior patterns.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Allied Health, Nutrition, or Community Health (2/22).